AidaDSP/AidaDSP.github.io/_posts/2020-04-13-analog-modeling-techniques-review.md

 complete the calculation of each voltage or current in the circuit nodes at the frequency requested by an high quality A/D to D/A conversion.
 That's why various techniques to aproximate the solution of the most complex parts of the analog circuits have been developed.
-And that's why we are always referring to the digital as a simulation, and people claims they're hearing differences between analog, real circuits and their digital counterparts.
+And that's why we are always referring to the digital as a simulation, and people claims they're hearing differences between analog circuits and their digital counterparts.

 # Waveshaping